-Water's boiling temperature is constantly 100 degees at sea level, wherever you are.
+Water's boiling temperature is constantly 100 degees at sea level wherever you are.
 The only way of changing it is to go higher.
-And, what's more telling, the change in height is the same everywhere you go.
+And, what's more, the change in height is the same everywhere you go.
 You can check it for yourself but it's every 290 meters climbed, shaves 1 degree off your boiling temperature.
-And that principle is also true everywhere in the world - suggesting the height of the atmosphere is the same everywhere.
+And that principle is also true everywhere - suggesting the height of the atmosphere is the same everywhere.
 This couldn't happen in a flat Earth.

 7. There are two Tides

-High-tides match in all countries surrounding some water simultaneouslty i.e. the water is moving away from land and forming a sort of watery-hill out in the middle of the ocean.
-Explaining this is impossible under a flat-Earth model, for the same reason we can't have a Sun-moon pull on each other (I promise I'm getting to what that reason is in point 10), but even more problematic for the flat-Earth is the fact that high tides occur on opposite sides of the world.
+High-tides occur because the water is moving away from land and forming a sort of watery-hill in the middle of the ocean.
+Explaining this is impossible under a flat-Earth model (I'll get to why in point 10) but even more problematic for the flat-Earth is that high tides occur on opposite sides of the world simultaneously.

 8. The colour of the Sky

 When you look through a large amount of air you see something different to what you get looking through a small amount.
 In an airplane, the sky often looks darker above you than it does near the horizon.
 At sunset, the sky near the horizon looks orange/red while the sky above looks a darker blue.
 During daylight, the horizon usually looks a bit paler than the sky overhead.
 There are all sorts of effects going on in these examples but the conclusion is the same every time: thin air is a different colour to thick air.